 We Are the “Light of the World”

 Brothers and sisters in Christ, be reminded that we are the light of the world.
 We are to be examples of God’s love.
 Although we are to uphold the standard of righteousness, the righteousness of God comes from within.
 But upholding the standard of righteousness does not make us judges.
-While we turn on the light of God, we should not forget that we should be subject to rulers and authorities, to obey, to be ready for every good work, to speak evil of no one, to be peaceable, gentle, showing all humility to all men.
+While we turn on the light of God, we should not forget that we should be subject to rulers and authorities, obey, be ready for every good work, speak evil of no one, be peaceable, and gentle, showing humility to all men.
 For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another (Titus 3:1-3).

 The Bible tells us that God is love, and He does not force Himself on anyone.
 We, like the angels of heaven, were created with free will.
 Unlike all the other animal life on earth, we can choose our destiny.
-That means we can either accept Christ or deny Him access into our lives.
+That means we can either accept Christ or deny Him access to our lives.
 But there are consequences to the choices we make.
 We cannot expect to live like the devil and then blame God for judging us later, and the Bible says that God will surely judge everyone according to their deeds (Revelation 20:12-13).